-- B. Describe the population to be served by the proposed project.
-Include the number of eligible IHS beneficiaries who currently use the services. - C. Describe the geographic location of the proposed project including any geographic barriers to the health care users in the area to be served. - D. Identify all TMGs received since FY 2006, dates of funding and a summary of project accomplishments.
+- 2) Describe the population to be served by the proposed project.
+Include the number of eligible IHS beneficiaries who currently use the services. - 3) Describe the geographic location of the proposed project including any geographic barriers to the health care users in the area to be served. - 4) Identify all TMGs received since FY 2008, dates of funding and a summary of project accomplishments.
 State how previous TMG funds facilitated the progression of health development relative to the current proposed project.

-(Copies of reports will not be accepted.) - E. Identify the eligible project type and priority group of the applicant. - F. Explain the need/reason for your proposed project by identifying specific gaps or weaknesses in services or infrastructure that will be addressed by the proposed project.
-Explain how these gaps/weaknesses were discovered.
-If the proposed project includes information technology (i.e., hardware, software, etc.), provide further information regarding measures taken or to be taken that ensure the proposed project will not create other gaps in services or infrastructure (i.e., IHS interface capability,
+(Copies of reports will not be accepted.) - 5) Identify the eligible project type and priority group of the applicant. - 6) Explain the need/reason for the proposed project by identifying specific gaps or weaknesses in services or infrastructure that will be addressed by the proposed project.
+Explain how these gaps/weaknesses have been assessed. - 7) If the proposed project includes information technology (i.e., hardware, software, etc.), provide further information regarding measures taken or to be taken that ensure the proposed project will not create other gaps in services or infrastructure (i.e., negatively affect or impact IHS interface

-- Government Performance and Results Act reporting requirements, contract reporting requirements, Information Technology (IT) compatibility, etc.) if applicable. - G. Describe the effect of the proposed project on current programs (i.e., Federally-funded, State-funded, etc.) and, if applicable, on current equipment (i.e., hardware, software, services, etc.).
-Include the effect of the proposed project on planned/anticipated programs and/or equipment. - H. Address how the proposed project relates to the purpose of the TMG Program by addressing the appropriate description that follows: - Address if the self-determination contract is a master contract of several programs or if individual contracts are used for each program.
+- capability, Government Performance and Results Act reporting requirements, contract reporting requirements, Information Technology (IT) compatibility, etc.) if applicable. - 8) Describe the effect of the proposed project on current programs (i.e., Federally-funded, State-funded, etc.) and, if applicable, on current equipment (i.e., hardware, software, services, etc.).
+Include the effect of the proposed project on planned/anticipated programs and/or equipment. - 9) Address how the proposed project relates to the purpose of the TMG Program by addressing the appropriate description that follows: - Identify if the T/TO is an IHS Title I contractor.
+Address if the self-determination contract is a master contract of several programs or if individual contracts are used for each program.
 Include information regarding whether or not the Tribe participates in a consortium contract (i.e., more than one Tribe participating in a contract).
-Address what programs are currently provided through those contracts and how the proposed project will enhance the organization's capacity to manage the contracts currently in place.

-- Identify if the T/TO is an IHS Title V compactor.
+Address what programs are currently provided through those contracts and how the proposed project will enhance the organization's capacity to manage the contracts currently in place. - Identify if the T/TO is an IHS Title V compactor.
 Address when the T/TO entered into the compact and how the proposed project will further enhance the organization's management capabilities. - Identify if the T/TO is not a Title I or Title V organization.
 Address how the proposed project will enhance the organization's management capabilities, what programs and services the organization is currently seeking to contract and an anticipated date for contract.